 Center your subjects

 First, you should center your subjects in the frame.
-Our brains tend to focus towards the center of the frame when watching videos before it moves to the out edges.
+Our brains tend to focus toward the center of the frame when watching videos before it moves to the out edges.
 However, when your video is moving fast, the audience won’t have time to focus on the outside edges of the frame.
 Keep the important stuff in the center of your frame because that’s where people are going to be looking.

 Zoom in on your subject